ShanmugapriyanSP/gmail-integration/README.md

 * Follow the steps mentioned in [Setting up OAuth 2.0](https://support.google.com/googleapi/answer/6158849?hl=en) page to generate the client secret and store the json file as `credentials.json` under `conf` directory.
 * Modify the script configurable parameters as per your need which is located in `conf/config.yml`.
 * If you are using local PostgreSQL server, ensure the server is running.
+Please store the DB password in the environment variable `POSTGRESQL_DB_PASSWORD`.

 ### Fetch Emails
 To run the fetch emails script, execute the following command.